-When I’m at my private practice, there are always parents who bring in their child’s IEP and have me look at the goals and objectives.
+When I’m at my private speech therapy practice, parents who have a child with autism always bring in their child’s IEP and have me look at the goals and objectives.
 This usually occurs when their child stops making progress and they are concerned that goals are unattainable or inappropriate for the needs of their kid.

 The goals can be broken down into categories:

-Each goal should have a measurable component to it.
-This means, that at the end of a marking period, trimester or year, the child should be meeting certain characteristics of that goal.
+After your IEP meeting, your report should list each goal with a measurable component to it.
+This means, that at the end of a marking period, trimester, or year, the child should be meeting certain characteristics of that goal.

 Joint attention is your child’s ability to focus on multiple items or actions at a time.
 For example, are they able to listen to the teacher while taking notes?
 Can they sit and listen to a story while completing a body movement, such as clapping?

 Your child’s IEP can include some or all of these goals:

 - Responding to a caregiver’s voice.